Next: T Tauri Stars

 .

-The mass of the CO cores is estimated as
+The mass of the C

 .

-HCO ions are excited only after the density is much higher than the density at which CO molecules are excited.
+ions are excited only after the density is much higher than the density at which CO molecules are excited.

 The cores shown in the lower panels are accompanied with infrared sources.